reymesson1/webPaa1363/README.md

 # webPaa1363

-This is the react shopping cart demo
+This is the react shopping cart demo, please follow the steps to run the app.

 Step #1: